Insights & Resources

 As private equity reshapes Canadian insurance, truly independent brokerages offer something consolidators cannot: unbiased advocacy, personal service, and real community roots.
 Here is why it matters for your coverage.

-How Much Does a Surety Bond Cost in Ontario?
-A Contractor's Pricing Guide
+Surety Bond Cost in Ontario: A Contractor's Pricing Guide

 Surety bond premiums in Ontario typically range from 0.5% to 3% of the contract value for qualified contractors, plus an annual administration fee of $1,500 to $2,500.
 Here is what drives your rate and how to position yourself for the best pricing.

-Surety Bond vs Letter of Credit: Which Construction Guarantee Protects You Better in Ontario?
+Surety Bond vs Letter of Credit: Which Protects You Better?

 Both surety bonds and letters of credit guarantee construction obligations, but they protect you in fundamentally different ways.
 Here is what Ontario contractors need to know about coverage depth, cash flow impact, claims fairness, and the law.

-Surety Bond vs. Insurance: Key Differences Every Ontario Contractor Should Know
+Surety Bond vs Insurance: Key Differences for Contractors

 They both involve premiums, underwriting, and financial protection — but a surety bond is not an insurance policy.
 Understanding the structural differences between these two financial instruments can save Ontario contractors from costly surprises when a claim hits.

-Performance Bond vs Letter of Credit: Which One Actually Protects Your Construction Project?
+Performance Bond vs Letter of Credit: Which Protects Your Project?

 A performance bond guarantees project completion and protects your borrowing capacity.
 A letter of credit freezes your cash and pays out on demand with no investigation.
 Here is how Ontario contractors should choose between them.

-Bid Bond vs Performance Bond: How They Work Together on Ontario Construction Projects
+Bid Bond vs Performance Bond: How They Work on Ontario Projects

 Bid bonds and performance bonds serve different purposes at different stages of a construction project.
 Understanding the distinction, and how one leads to the other, is essential for any Ontario contractor pursuing public or bonded private work.

-Performance Bond vs Labour & Material Bond: What Ontario Contractors Must Know
+Performance Bond vs Payment Bond: What Ontario Contractors Know

 Performance bonds protect project owners from contractor default.
 Labour and material payment bonds protect subcontractors and suppliers from non-payment.
 Ontario law requires both on public contracts over $500,000.
 Here is a complete breakdown for contractors and project owners.